 Take blockchain for example.
 All of these use cases I mentioned earlier.
 Where do you think we are going to store that data?
 Blockchain is the answer to that question.
 Ledgers will keep your data safe, secure, and away from any corruption.
 IoT and Blockchain will help form continuous monitoring logs for everything.
 While the former allows businesses to track the status and condition of the cargo, the latter creates a secure and fast framework for a digital contract.
 An interesting example of this is the Bill of Lading (BoL) which offers an immutable audit trail.
 Let us take the example of some medical equipment, that is extremely shock and temperature sensitive, being shipped.
 If the sensors record a shock or temperature change beyond the BOL-defined limit, the contract can be nullified.

 Then comes IoT's integration with Machine Learning and Artificial Intelligence.
 These technologies will play the pivotal role in gaining critical insights.
 With bundles of historic data in hand, AI can help us do predictive maintenance and control.
 Also I know you have envisioned yourself talking to machines in the future.
 Near-future IoT and AI will connect machines and humans to the point where every machine will be voice automated and perform commands accordingly.
 (Jarvis entered the chat).
+Read how GPT-4 is working with IoT to change the landscape of the world, forever!

 With all of these use cases and futuristic possibilities we discuss, come a lot of voices we need to filter out.
 The voices which say that IoT and other cutting edge technologies will make the man lazy.
 Well I think that now every man deserves a machine best friend.
 One look at all the technological advancements over the years and we can see that they have made us pro-active by giving us a chance to focus on the right things.
 Uber helps avoid any sort of transportation issues.
 Food delivery apps give you a quick fix, if your day is super cramped.
 Smart healthcare has eased out medical care.
 Similarly, the future of IoT will also add immense value to our lives helping us focus on core areas.
 Once this digital revolution occurs, we will have the capacity to deploy, automate, orchestrate, and secure diverse use cases at hyperscale.